 To indicate the safety of the beaches for swimming Barbados uses a flag system.

 Colors follow the same principle as we all know from traffic lights.
 Red means stop, yellow exercise caution and green is good to go.
+I saw all three colors on my vacation.
+Green on Carlisle Bay, Yellow on Dover, and Red on Silver Sands.

 You can check water conditions on Barbados beaches with LIVE webcams.